shoutsid/townhall/README.md

 ## 👏 Credits

 - **Prompt Contributions**: A big thank you to [Josh-XT](https://github.com/Josh-XT) for the various prompts.
 Check out his repository [AGiXT](https://github.com/Josh-XT/AGiXT) for more details.
 - **Autogen Foundation**: Townhall is built upon the robust [Autogen Framework](https://github.com/microsoft/autogen/), a pioneering platform for LLMs by Microsoft.
 - **OpenAI Assistant**: Special mention to [OpenAI Assistant](https://chat.openai.com/) for aiding in the development process.
+- **tinygrad**: Special thanks to [tinygrad](https://github.com/tinygrad/tinygrad) for providing the foundational machine learning framework that enhances our project's capabilities.

 Developed by @shoutsid.